How reciprocity impacts ordering and phase separation in active nematics?: Models

 \subsection{Model 1: Reciprocal model}

 Within a reciprocal model, we consider that the heading directions of particles interact with the Lebwohl-Lasher potential~\cite{Lebwohl1972, Mishra2006}, $U = -J \sum_{\la ij\ra} \cos [2 (\h_i -\h_j)]$ when inter-particle separations $r_{ij}=|\rv_i - \rv_j|$ remain within a cutoff distance $r_c=1$.
-Within the Ito convention, the orientational Brownian motion of $\ev_i(\h_i)$ is described by \bea \h_i(t+dt) = \h_i(t) -\mu (\p U/\p \h_i) dt + \sqrt{2 D_r}\, dB_i(t) \eea where $\mu$ denotes the mobility, $D_r$ a rotational diffusion constant, and $dB_i$ denotes a Gaussian process with mean zero and correlation $\la dB_i dB_j\ra=\d_{ij} dt$.
+Within the Ito convention, the orientational Brownian motion of $\uv_i(\h_i)$ is described by \bea \h_i(t+dt) = \h_i(t) -\mu (\p U/\p \h_i) dt + \sqrt{2 D_r}\, dB_i(t) \eea where $\mu$ denotes the mobility, $D_r$ a rotational diffusion constant, and $dB_i$ denotes a Gaussian process with mean zero and correlation $\la dB_i dB_j\ra=\d_{ij} dt$.
 The equations describe a persistent motion for a free particle where $D_r$ sets the persistence time $\t_p = D_r^{-1}$.
 In the presence of interaction, the model describes apolar particles aligning nematically with an alignment strength $J>0$.
-Note that the torque felt by a particle pair $i,j$ is equal and opposite to each other.
+Note that the torque felt by a particle pair $i,j$ is equal and opposite to each other. { An earlier on-lattice implementation of this model~\cite{Mishra2006} showed a fluctuation-dominated phase ordering associated with the NI transition.}

 Using the Euler-Maruyama scheme, a direct numerical simulation can be performed integrating Eq.(\ref{eq_dr}) and (\ref{eq_model_1}).
-We use the scaled angular diffusion $D_\h \equiv{2 D_r}/{\mu J}$ as a control parameter to study the properties associated with the nematic-isotropic transition for $N=16000$, $L=200$ system, setting the number density $\rho={N}/{L^2}=0.4$.
-The other parameters used in the simulations are $v_0=30$, $dt=0.01$~(see Fig \ref{fig:Svseta}).
+We use the scaled angular diffusion $D_\h \equiv{2 D_r}/{\mu J}$ as a control parameter to study the properties associated with the NI transition setting the number density $\rho={N}/{L^2}=0.4$.
+The other parameters used in the simulations are $v_0=30$, $dt=0.01$ so that $v_0 dt=0.3$~(see Fig \ref{fig:Svseta}).